matthieurobin/alienore/README.md

 ======
 Alienore is distributed under GNU GENERAL PUBLIC LICENSE Version 3

-Alienore
 Copyright (C) 2014 Matthieu Robin
 Copyright (C) 2014 Florian Berthet
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or